CloudCannon/documentation/_drafts/i18n-improvements-updated-path-selector-ui-and-general-fixes.md

 * i18n options are now only shown for enterprise sites with locales
 * CSS compressor no longer makes unsafe optimisations
 * Embedded data urls no longer break after CSS compression
+* Path correction in i18n produces the correct url
+* Assets within the editor are no longer cached